rugabunda/Smart-Chkdsk/Readme.md

 - Idle-time repairs require the system to be idle for at least 10 minutes.
 - All actions and results are displayed in the terminal and via notifications.
+- Not for mission critical environments where dismounting could cause data loss.

 ---